Jane Alden Stevens: Seeking Perfection

-Seeking Perfection: Traditional Apple Growing in Japan portfolio documents a specialized form of apple cultivation in the Aomori Prefecture in Japan.
-Stevens mostly used the Pinoramic 120, the Hasselblad and the Noblex Pro 6/150U cameras to capture what she was looking for in terms of depth-of-field, scope of the scene, and how close she wanted to get for certain shots.
+The Seeking Perfection: Traditional Apple Growing in Japan portfolio documents a specialized form of apple cultivation in Aomori Prefecture, Japan.
+Stevens primarily used the Pinoramic 120, the Hasselblad, and the Noblex Pro 6/150U cameras to achieve different depths of field, perspectives, and degrees of proximity to her subjects.

 Tears of Stone: World War I Remembered

 This documented the war's lasting impact in large black-and-white images that included destruction still visible in barraged, upended, pockmarked fields; abandoned towns that were never rebuilt; mementos left by families who still make pilgrimages to World War I cemeteries and sculptures that record unhealed grief.

 The project was supported by $23,000 from UC, the English Speaking Union and Ohio Arts Council.
 Stevens made five two-week trips to 189 sites and a selection of her photos was published in Tears of Stone: World War I Remembered.